Business Immigration

 Seasonal work visaSeasonal work visa

 In Spain's vibrant economy, sectors like agriculture and tourism often face intense labor demands during peak seasons.
 Harvest times in Andalusia's olive groves or the summer rush along the Costa Brava can overwhelm local workforces, creating urgent needs for reliable blue-collar hands.
 Enter the Seasonal Work Visa – a streamlined pathway for non-EU workers to fill these gaps temporarily.
-As of 2025, this visa offers employers a cost-effective way to access skilled laborers for up to nine months, helping maintain operations without long-term commitments.
+As of 2026, this visa offers employers a cost-effective way to access skilled laborers for up to nine months, helping maintain operations without long-term commitments.
 For HR professionals, understanding this visa isn't just about compliance; it's about seizing opportunities to boost productivity and cut recruitment costs.

-This article explores the key opportunities, a step-by-step application process led by employers, tips for success, renewal options, and the financial perks – including fees as low as €80.
-Whether you're a farm cooperative or a hotel chain, here's how to make the most of Spain's seasonal labor program.
+This article explores the key opportunities, a step-by-step application process led by employers, tips for success, renewal options, and the financial perks – including fees as low as €10.94.
+Whether you're a farm cooperative or a hotel chain, here's how to make the most of Spain's seasonal labor program, bolstered by the 2026 GECCO Order's expansions in collective hiring and circular migration.

 Opportunities in Peak Sectors: Why Blue Collar Workers Matter